 Who Needs Addiction Treatment?

 Not everyone who uses drugs needs to go to addiction treatment.
 Although drug use is never safe nor recommended, some people are capable of recreational use.
 There are also people who abuse drugs but stop after a period of time.
-But there is a.

 Do you think that someone you know might need addiction treatment?
 How do you know who needs addiction treatment?
 First, understand that there is a difference between drug addiction and drug abuse.
 While they might seem the same on the surface, people with drug addiction cannot stop using drugs.

 If the person in question shows signs of compulsive drug use despite the consequences, they might benefit from addiction treatment.
 There are various signs of drug addiction that you can look out for if you’re concerned about someone’s use.

 The most important thing to remember, though, is that no one will stop using unless they want to.
 They might stop using while they are in treatment but they will likely return to using as soon as they are out.
 If they don’t want to get clean, addiction treatment will get them off drugs but it won’t keep them clean over the long-term.

 When You Need Addiction Treatment

 How do you know when you need addiction treatment?
 It’s similar to understanding who needs addiction treatment above.
 If you sit down and are honest with yourself, you’ll know whether you are capable of quitting entirely.

 If you aren’t able to stop using drugs on your own, or you can’t stay stopped, you need addiction treatment.
 You’ll learn about the effects of drug addiction and methods to replace old behaviors and stay away from drugs.